telosnetwork/native-to-evm-transaction/README.md

 # Native to EVM transaction example

-This repository documents how to send an EVM transaction from Native EOSIO
+This repository documents how to call an EVM Solidity Contract from Native EOSIO

 ## Requirements